MilaNLProc/contextualized-topic-models/README.rst

 --------------------------------

 All the examples below use a multilingual embedding model :code:`distiluse-base-multilingual-cased`.
-If you are doing topic modeling in English, you can use the English sentence-bert model.
+If you are doing topic modeling in English, **you can use the English sentence-bert model**, `bert-base-nli-mean-tokens`.
 In that case, it's really easy to update the code to support mono-lingual English topic modeling.

 .. code-block:: python